eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 does a beacon portal network necessarily need to also be/interface with an execution layer portal network to enable transactions?

 - Q1: Does the consensus client expose its own json-rpc?
-I guess not, I don't see why it would need to.
+I guess not, unless interactive access to Beacon state is needed?
 - Q2: Will all 64 shards be executable?
 Will they all eventually support evm?
 - Q3: Would a Beacon light client need a p2p connection to the execution layer in order to submit transactions?
     - this ties in to Q1 as a light client needs access to the json-rpc endpoint, but this is exposed by the execution client not the consensus client
     - Q3.5: does this imply the beacon light client p2p should overlay/extend the existing portal network rather than standing alone?
 - Q4: Why does the portal network favour uTP as its base-level protocol instead of e.g. UDP?
-- Q5:

 ## Portal network
-muTP transport layer (microTorrent) as implemented in bit-torrent p2p layer will need to pass a bespoke routing table how is a transaction handled by the consensus client? how does this abstract to the light client
+muTP transport layer (microTorrent) as implemented in bit-torrent p2p layer will need to pass a bespoke routing table